PonmileDaniel/alx-interview/README.md

 	Pascal triangle is an arrangement of numbers in triangular array such that the number s at the end of each row are 1 and the remaining numbers are the sum of nearest two number in the above row
-This are interview questions you would need to learn it
+This are interview questions you would need to learn it\
+Trying to know why the green stuff ain't working